What’s new on Netflix? The latest films and TV shows to watch - TheNewsTrace

 Tuesday 14th January: Kipo and the Age of Wonderbeasts

-A lady is determined to get residence after discovering herself in a wierd world crammed with mutant creatures on this kids’s animated sequence from DreamWorks.
+A lady is determined to get house after discovering herself in an odd world full of mutant creatures on this youngsters’s animated sequence from DreamWorks.
 Watch on Netflix

 Monday 13th January: The Therapeutic Powers of Dude

-Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist take care of social anxiousness.
+Household comedy present about an 11-year-old boy who depends on his trusty mutt to assist take care of social nervousness.
 Watch on Netflix

 Sunday 12th January: Medical Police

-Comedy sequence about two American medical doctors who discover themselves recruited as authorities brokers after discovering a lethal virus in Brazil.
+Comedy sequence about two American docs who discover themselves recruited as authorities brokers after discovering a lethal virus in Brazil.
 Watch on Netflix

-Gal Gadot stars as DC’s Surprise Girl, an Amazonian warrior who battles her manner by way of World Conflict One on this critically-acclaimed superhero film from 2017.
-And with the sequel only a few months away, that is the proper time to catch up – or refresh your reminiscence in case you’ve seen it already.
+Gal Gadot stars as DC’s Marvel Girl, an Amazonian warrior who battles her manner by way of World Warfare One on this critically-acclaimed superhero film from 2017.
+And with the sequel only a few months away, that is the right time to catch up – or refresh your reminiscence for those who’ve seen it already.
 Watch on Netflix

 Friday 10th January: AJ and the Queen

-New street comedy sequence starring RuPaul as sassy drag queen Ruby Pink, who travels throughout the US to recoup her stolen life financial savings with a ten-year-old stowaway… Watch on Netflix
+New highway comedy sequence starring RuPaul as sassy drag queen Ruby Purple, who travels throughout the US to recoup her stolen life financial savings with a ten-year-old stowaway… Watch on Netflix

 Thursday ninth January: The Home